Aseedholm/Pumpkin-Brush/FinalProject/README.md

+# Client

+A client has approached with with the following [statement of work](./sow.md) for a 6 week contract.
+You haven't worked with this client previously, but you want to impress them with your newly assembled team.

+# Logistics

+Your project has been divided into several different [milestones](./milestones).
+It will be up to you and your group to self-organize and complete each milestone.

 ## Timeline

 Click each link to see what you need to do each step along the way.
 Note--this is a rough timeline for when you should be finishing each deliverable.